Sketch56/SlimeVR-DIY-case-dev/README.md

 # SlimeVR-DIY-case-dev
 Development of alternative cases for DIY components.
-This case development is specifically for a 804040 LiPo battery and a SS22F32 DPDT slide switch
+This case development is specifically for a 804040 LiPo battery, SS22F32 DPDT slide switch, and JST ZH 5p connector

 Current target components (and links personally sourced from):
  - Wemos D1 Mini